cppfw/prorab/wiki/TutorialBasicConcepts.md

 ## Including other makefiles

 In order to include some other makefile one can use `prorab-include` macro.
-This macro will check if the makefile was already included or not and only include it if necessary and the `makefile` being included is present.
+This macro will check if the makefile was already included or not and only include it if necessary, it will also adjust the value of `d` variable for the included `makefile`.

 Example: